$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

-The advantage of application Lemma \ref{lem:6} is that the supremum norm is controlled by a sum of square functions which is more convenient to deal with.
-Following now the ideas of Ionescu and Wainger \cite{iw} via Khintchine's inequality we will be able to show that $\ell^p\big(\ZZ^d\big)$ norm of the inner square function on the right-hand side in \eqref{eq:205} is bounded by $C_p \log(s+2) \|f\|_{\ell^p}$ for each $0\le i\le \kappa_s$.
-Finally there are $\kappa_s+1$ elements thus the left hand side of \eqref{eq:204} with the supremum restricted to $n\le 2^{\kappa_s}$ is bounded by $C_{l, p}s \log(s+2) \|f\|_{\ell^p}$ for all $p\in(1, \infty)$ and we are done.
-Loosely speaking this illustrates a general scheme which lies behind the proofs of all theorems in this paper.
-One of the most important aspects of this approach is that it allows us to treat with maximal functions associated with operators with signs and we can do it, unlike the previous approaches, in a fairly unified way.
+With these ideas we will show that our unified approach allows us to deal simultaneously with maximal operators both in the positive and non-positive cases.
+It also gives an extension to the vector-valued form of these results.

-We describe now more precisely the outline of this paper and ingredients in the proofs of Theorem \ref{thm:10} and Theorem \ref{thm:11}.
+We describe now more precisely the outline of this paper and the ingredients of the proofs of Theorem \ref{thm:10} and Theorem \ref{thm:11}.
 In Section \ref{sec:2} we introduce a lifting procedure (see Lemma \ref{lem:1}) which allows us to replace any polynomial mapping $\calP$ by the canonical polynomial mapping $\calQ$ which has all coefficients equal to 1.
 As a result our bounds will be independent of coefficients of the underlying polynomial mapping.

-The rest of this section is devoted to proving Lemma \ref{lem:6} which is critical in bounding the supremum norm by square functions, as we have seen in \eqref{eq:205}.
-In \cite{mt3} it has been recently shown that Lemma \ref{lem:6} can be treated as a counterpart or replacement of Bourgain's logarithmic lemma \cite[Lemma 4.1, page 17]{bou}, which was essential tool in analysis of maximal functions corresponding to Radon averages.
-Although logarithmic lemma found many applications in harmonic analysis, especially in the time-frequency analysis, in the discrete harmonic analysis turned out to be limited to averaging operators.
-Fortunately, Lemma \ref{lem:6} is more flexible and permits to circumvent all difficulties while operators with signs are considered.
-It is worth emphasizing that Lemma \ref{lem:6} is an invaluable ingredient allowing for the unification in the discrete analogues of operators of Radon type.
+Secondly, we formulate Lemma \ref{lem:6}, which is critical in bounding the supremum norm by square functions.
+In \cite{mt3} it was seen that Lemma \ref{lem:6} can be used as a counterpart or replacement of Bourgain's logarithmic lemma \cite[Lemma 4.1]{bou}, which was an essential tool in analysis of maximal functions corresponding to Radon averages.
+Although a different logarithmic lemma found many applications in harmonic analysis, especially in discrete harmonic analysis, it turned out to be limited to averaging operators.
+Fortunately Lemma \ref{lem:6} is more flexible and permits us to circumvent the difficulties involved with non-positive operators.
+Thus this lemma is an invaluable ingredient in the unification of operators of Radon-type, represented by Theorem \ref{thm:10} and Theorem \ref{thm:11} respectively.

+We also gather some basic tools which allow us to efficiently compare discrete $\| \cdot \|_{\ell^p}$ norms with continuous $\| \cdot \|_{L^p}$ norms.
+Finally, we formulate Theorem \ref{th:3} which is a key ingredient in the all steps of our proofs.
+This theorem was proven by Ionescu and Wainger in \cite{iw}.
+Theorem \ref{th:3} is a deep result and develops the most refined tools to date in the area of discrete harmonic analysis.
+The main new idea of Ionescu and Wainger is to use the technique of strong orthogonality combined --- in the asymptotic part of the sum --- with a sophisticated decomposition of the denominators in terms of their prime power factorization.